 2.2.1.1.
 Chassis dynamometer used for distance accumulation

 2.2.1.1.1.
-Chassis dynamometers used to accumulate test Type V durability distance shall enable the durability distance accumulation driving schedule laid down in annexes 1. or 2, as applicable, to be carried out.
+Chassis dynamometers used to accumulate test Type V durability distance shall enable the durability distance accumulation driving schedule laid down in Annexes 1. or 2., as applicable, to be carried out.

 2.2.1.1.2.
 In particular, the dynamometer shall be equipped with systems simulating the same inertia and resistance to progress as those used in the Type I emission laboratory test laid down in Annex 1. of Amendment 5 to UN GTR No. 2.
 Emission analysis equipment is not required for distance accumulation.
 The same inertia and flywheel settings and calibration procedures shall be used for the chassis dynamometer referred to in Annex 1 of Amendment 5 to UN GTR No. 2, used to accumulate distance with the test vehicles.